 Perhaps, most profound are the words of Chief Seattle in his Treaty Oration of 1854-

 "Every part of this soil is sacred in the estimation of my people.
 Every hillside, every valley, every plain and grove, has been hallowed by some sad or happy event of days long vanished.
 Even the rocks, which seem to be dumb and dead as they swelter in the sun along the silent shore, thrill with memories of stirring events connected with the lives of my people, and the very dust upon which you now stand responds more lovingly to their footsteps than yours, because it is rich with the blood of our ancestors, and our bare feet are conscious of the sympathetic touch.”

 Our Native elders hold the key to living in balance on Mother Earth.
 Listen to their stories, their lessons, and their advice.
-“When the people’s connection to the land is broken, something vital will be lost forever,” says Carrie Dann, Western Shoshone Elder.
+“When the people’s connection to the land is broken, something vital will be lost forever,” says Carrie Dann, Western Shoshone Elderly.

 Today, we celebrate Earth Day in honor of our ancestors and strive to protect her for future generations.

 Native Hope recognizes the extreme importance for cultural revitalization and preservation.